Royal Mint Court: St Mary Graces Court

-Built in 1987 under a 126-year Head Lease granted by Her Majesty Queen Elizabeth via the Crown Estate Commissioners, St Mary Graces Court comprises 100 residential apartments to the west of Cartwright Street and a block on East Smithfield and Royal Mint Street.
+Built in 1987 under a 126-year head lease granted by Queen Elizabeth II via the Crown Estate Commissioners, St Mary Graces Court comprises 100 residential apartments to the west of Cartwright Street and a block on East Smithfield and Royal Mint Street.
 The majority of these were sold as shared ownership and some buyers purchased a 100% share.
 There are also 3 commercial units and car parking spaces on the site.
 Under the original Leases, the Crown Estate was the Superior Landlord.
 The name derives from the Cistercian Abbey of St. Mary de Graces, Eastminster that once stood on the site.